arch4edu/arch4edu/README.md

 ### Introduction

-Arch4edu is a community repository for Archlinux that strives to provide the lastest versions of most softwares used by colleague students.
+Arch4edu is a community repository for Archlinux that strives to provide the latest versions of most software used by college students.

 ### Usage and more information